SHARE THIS POST:

 - Access To Community Activities: For many retirees, they are looking for a rental that has access to community activities.
 If your property is located near a community events center, be sure to highlight local activities.

 - Central Location: Many retirees want to be closer to the center of town with easy access to shopping, restaurants, libraries, museums, and other local attractions.
-With extra time to spend enjoying luxury activities, location will be extremely important for retirees.
+With extra time to spend enjoying luxury activities, the location will be extremely important for retirees.

 - Quiet Neighborhood: Most retirees are looking for a peaceful place to live.
 They will be hesitant to rent in an area that seems prone to late night partying.